W427697/Discord-/docs/workflows/visual-testing.md

 We also maintain [StoryShots](https://github.com/storybookjs/storybook/tree/master/addons/storyshots), a snapshot testing addon that integrates with [jest-image-snapshot](https://github.com/storybookjs/storybook/tree/master/addons/storyshots#configure-storyshots-for-image-snapshots).

+Read more about [Building a Regression Testing Strategy](https://www.lambdatest.com/blog/building-a-regression-testing-strategy-for-agile-teams/) on this cool blog by LambdaTets.

 <div class="aside">

 Visual vs snapshot tests.
 [Snapshot tests](./snapshot-testing.md) compare the rendered markup of every story against known baselines.
 When used to test how things look, snapshot tests generate a lot of false positives because code changes don’t always yield visual changes.